strongloop/strongloop.com2/_posts/2019-09-05-august-milestone.md

 We also reorganized the documentation so that it's easier for users to understand, including:

-* Adding diagram on how each key concepts relate to each other.
+* Adding diagrams displaying how each key concepts relate to each other.
 * Reordering the sidebar items under the key concepts section.

 ## Farewell and Welcome

-As the summer ends, [Nora](https://strongloop.com/authors/Nora_Abdelgadir/) has completed her 12-month internship in the LoopBack team.
-Thank you for her dedication and hard work!
-She has been making good progress in the [inclusion of related models story](https://github.com/strongloop/loopback-next/issues/1352) in this month!
-We wish her best wishes at school.
+As the summer ends, [Nora](https://strongloop.com/authors/Nora_Abdelgadir/) wraps up her 12-month internship in the LoopBack team.
+She has made good progress in the [inclusion of related models story](https://github.com/strongloop/loopback-next/issues/1352) this month!
 While she has returned to school, Nora will still be maintaining LoopBack on a part-time basis.
+We send her best wishes at school, and sincere thank yous for her dedication and hard work!

 On the other hand, we're excited to have [Deepak](https://github.com/deepakrkris) back to the team.
 Bringing his knowledge and experience in cloud and container related technologies, it would be a great addition to us.
 Welcome Deepak!